 Stroke continues to be New Zealand’s second single biggest killer and the leading cause of serious adult disability.

-The Stroke Foundation is the only national charity in New Zealand solely focused on the prevention of and recovery from stroke.
+The Stroke Foundation is the national charity in New Zealand solely dedicated to the prevention of and recovery from stroke.

 For over 40 years, we have actively promoted ways to avoid stroke and dedicated ourselves to working closely with stroke survivors, their family / whānau and carers.

 Our 28 Community Stroke Advisors (CSAs) responded to 5,500 stroke survivors in the last 12 months, providing them with free critical services to achieve the best possible outcomes for recovery.

 Over 75% of strokes are preventable, so we continue to deliver our vital awareness campaigns and health promotion programmes which are critical to saving thousands of lives.